fs-c/maniac/README.md

 For further fine-tuning, refer to the `#define RNG_*` defines and the comments of the number generation function.

-It is strongly recommended to always play with this option set to a reasonable (for your account) level.
-Players with perfect hits will be automatically banned after a certain period, and potentially manual revision.

 ### Compilation

 ```bash